I’ve teamed up with 8 bloggers to celebrate spring with a fun stencil challenge.

-Once the board is dry we need to add something heavy duty to the back for hanging purposes.
+When dry add something heavy duty to the back for hanging purposes.
 For me this involved two screws and a wire as shown above.

-The final wood treatment included two holes on the bottom right hand side.
+The final detail included two holes on the bottom right hand side.
 This is where we’ll hang our Mason jar towards the end of the project.

-I really enjoy stenciling because it’s relaxing and makes such a wonderful statement.
+Stenciling is next and I really enjoy this activity because it’s relaxing and makes such a wonderful statement.

 You can get my stencil tips here and I highly recommend using chalk paint because it dries super fast.

-Stenciling is a matter of less paint on your brush when you transfer onto your project and work at a slow relaxing pace…
+Stenciling is a matter of less paint on your brush when you transfer your design and work at a slow relaxing pace…

 The final touch was to fill the jar with water and add flowers.

-This time I couldn’t resist tulips because they happen to be my favorite flower.
+This time I couldn’t resist tulips because they happen to be a favorite.